Olena Bondarenko (politician, born 1955): Verkhovna Rada

 Bondarenko was placed at number 105 on the electoral list of Batkivshchina during the 2012 Ukrainian parliamentary election.
 She was not re-elected into parliament.
 She did not participate in the 2014 Ukrainian parliamentary election.

 Hobbies

 Bondarenko is fond of poetry and music.
-She's been the author of the collection of poems "Youth Age" (1980).
-Her works were printed in Bulgarian, Polish, Belarusian and Russian languages.
-She is fluent in the Polish language.
+She is the author of the collection of poems "Youth Age" (1980).
+Her works were printed in Bulgarian, Polish, Belarusian and Russian.
+She is fluent in Polish.